woarewe/fun-ruby/README.md

 **All kinds of contributions are welcome!**

-However, you don't really know where to start read the details down below.
+In case you don't really know where to start, just read the details down below 😉

 ### Library structure